tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-10-peacetime-indie.md

 [Peacetime CEO/Wartime CEO](https://a16z.com/2011/04/14/peacetime-ceowartime-ceo-2/) from Ben Horowitz of a16z.

-Unfortunately this model was never useful for indies - where you cycle through periods of "wartime" all the time.
+Unfortunately this model was never useful for independents.
+Being independent is a continual process of cycling through feast and famine - busy and quiet.

-In a regular year you might get hungry for new work 4 or 5 times (this number will likely decrease the longer you're at it and the more you build up in your cash reserves).
+In a regular year you might get hungry for new work 4 or 5 times[^exp].

-So if peactime/wartime isn't quite the right model - what is?
+[^exp]: This number will likely decrease the longer you're at it and the more you build up in your cash reserves.

 ## Hunting for work